AndreiDrang/python3-anticaptcha/README.md

 ### How to get API Key to work with the library
 1. On the page - https://getcaptchasolution.com/vchfpctqyzclients/settings/apisetup
 2. Find it: [![img.png](https://s.vyjava.xyz/files/2024/12-December/17/5d6a902c/img.png)](https://vyjava.xyz/dashboard/image/5d6a902c-6997-47dd-af2a-734bde9bd1fb)

+### Contacts

+If you have any questions, please send a message to the [Telegram](https://t.me/pythoncaptcha) chat room.

+Or email python-captcha@pm.me